TL;DR: How to Develop a Mobile App

 - API limitations

-- Start with a clear MVP scope
+1. Start with a focused MVP

-- Prioritize must-have features only
+2. Prioritize features

-- Choose the right platform early
+4. Choose the platform strategy early

-- Use iterative development (agile approach)
+7. Use iterative development

 How Evangelist Apps Helps You Build Better Apps